juejin-cn/open-source/README_EN.md

   <br>
   <a title="English" href="#">English</a> | <a title="Chinese" href="README.md">Chinese</a></p>
 <p align="center">
-  Do you see a good open source project for a moment，but you don't forget it after leaving，so come here and have a look.
+  Do you see a good open source project for a moment, but you don't forget it after leaving, so come here and have a look.
   <br>
   <br>
   <a href="https://juejin-im.github.io/open-source/">Start »</a>